fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

 list automatically gives rise to a one-element multivector.

 One important difference between Forman vector fields and multivector fields is the definition of criticality.
-In the mutlivector field case, multivectors are distinguished as follows:
+In the multivector field case, the types of multivectors are distinguished as follows:

 - A multivector ``V`` is called *critical*, if the relative homology ``H_*(\mathrm{cl}\, V, \mathrm{mo}\, V)`` is not trivial, i.e., at least